AEROMORPH TEAM

 Annabel Buelter

-Annabel Buelter, originally from Golden, Colorado, is pursuing a Bachelor of Science degree in Mechanical Engineering at Florida State University and expects to graduate in 2028.
+Annabel Buelter, originally from Golden, Colorado, is pursuing a Bachelor of Science degree in Mechanical and Aerospace Engineering at Florida State University and expects to graduate in 2028.
 She serves as an undergraduate research assistant in Dr. Oates’s lab at the FAMU-FSU College of Engineering.
 Her interests span a broad range of emerging mechanical engineering topics, which she hopes to explore further through interdisciplinary collaborations that link fundamental science with real-world implementation.
 Ultimately, Annabel aspires to leverage her engineering expertise to develop globally impactful, sustainable solutions that improve the quality of life around the world.

 Gayatri Sai Babu Suganya